A black frying pan sits on a gas stovetop in a modern kitchen, with vegetables in the foreground.

 Cooks Larger Portions

-Unlike the traditional Wok, the flat bottom Wok can hold larger portions of food due to its greater surface area.
-The flat bottom Wok can be more convenient when you’re cooking for a group of people, or making a large batch of food.
+Unlike the traditional wok, a flat bottom wok can hold larger portions of food due to its greater surface area.
+This can be more convenient when youโ€™re cooking for a group of people, or making a large batch of food.

 Considerations of Flat Bottom Woks

-Although there are many benefits to using the flat bottom Wok over its rounded counterpart, there are a few factors to put into consideration—mainly concerning its sustained contact with a heat source.
+Although there are many benefits to using the flat bottom wok over its rounded counterpart, there are a few factors to put into considerationโ€”mainly concerning its sustained contact with a heat source.

 Less Searing

-Because it has a more even distribution of heat, the flat bottom Wok may not sear your food as much as you’d like.
-Luckily, our Wok is made of Carbon Steel, so it can activate that Maillard reaction that caramelizes your food.
+Because it has a more even distribution of heat, the flat bottom wok may not sear your food as much as youโ€™d like.
+Luckily, this isn't a worry with our Carbon Steel Wok, as it can activate a high-heat reaction that caramelizes your food.

 May Warp

-A flat bottom Wok is more prone to warping from high heat, due to the sustained contact with the flame of a stovetop.
+A flat bottom wok is more prone to warping from high heat, due to the sustained contact with the flame of a stovetop.
 However, our Carbon Steel Wok will stay in shape, since it can take on temperatures up to 1200F.

 Round Bottom Woks

-The round bottom Wok is the traditional Chinese Wok that is most popular in Asia.
-This original form of the Wok was invented in China around 2000 years ago, as ‘Wok’ translates to ‘cooking pot’ in Cantonese.
+The round bottom wok is the traditional Chinese wok that is most popular in Asia.
+This original form of the wok was invented in China around 2000 years ago, as "wok" translates to "cooking pot" in Cantonese.
 These conical, deep pans have a rounded center that allows the cook to swivel the pot in order to stir fry or sear.

-The rounded bottom of the Wok has concentrated heat due to its proximity to the flame.
-Due to its smaller surface area of high heat at its center, the round bottom Wok is more suitable for cooking single-serving dishes.
-However, the round bottom Wok’s focalized heat allows for quick charring and searing, giving your food a delicious, fiery flavor.
-The traditional Wok is used for almost anything in Chinese cooking—braising, deep frying, stir-frying, you name it.
+The rounded bottom of the wok has concentrated heat due to its proximity to the flame.
+Due to its smaller surface area of high heat at its center, the round bottom wok is more suitable for cooking single-serving dishes.
+This focalized heat allows for quick charring and searing, giving your food a delicious, fiery flavor.
+The traditional wok is used for almost anything in Chinese cookingโ€”braising, deep frying, stir-frying, you name it.

 Advantages of Round Bottom Woks